If your dog suffers from Inflammatory Bowel Disease (IBD) it’s a pain in the butt…both metaphorically and in reality.

 Inflammatory bowel disease is frustrating for pet parent and dog alike, especially as it’s often a matter of controlling the symptoms and managing the condition, rather than curing it.

-Quick look: Top 5 Best Foods For IBD
+Quick look: Top 5 Best Foods For IBD in 2018

 So what is inflammatory bowel disease, who gets it, and why?